andersfrisk77/Blynk.Virtual/README.md

    1. Go to the Blynk.Repeater folder.
    2. Run "dotnet build samples/Blynk.Repeater/Blynk.Repeater.csproj"
    3. Run "dotnet publish samples/Blynk.Repeater/Blynk.Repeater.csproj -r [rid]".
 Here [rid] is specified target platform (for example , win10-x64 (for Windows 10 x64) or linux-arm (for Raspberry pi)).
    4. Go to the publish folder and run "./BlynkRepeater -a [token] -s [server] -p [port]".
-Here [token] is the authorization token given by a project. [server] is the Blynk server application tcp-url.
-      [port] is the listening port for the udp server.
+Here [token] is the authorization token given by a project. [server] is the Blynk server application tcp-url. [port] is the listening port for the udp server.
+Only the token is a mandatory argument (in this case server is defaulted to tcp://127.0.0.1:8080 and port to 8000).

 3. Use Netcat command: